GNOME/orca/README.md

 If you are running Orca v45.2 or later, launch the sample application above and press the "Make an announcement" button.
 You should hear Orca say "Hello world.
 I am an announcement."

-Beginning with AT-SPI2 v2.50, the `announcement` signal was deprecated in favor of a new `notification` signal to provide native applications similar functionality to ARIA's live regions which allow web applications to specify that a notification is urgent/"assertive."
+Beginning with ATK v2.50, the `announcement` signal was deprecated in favor of a new `notification` signal to provide native applications similar functionality to ARIA's live regions which allow web applications to specify that a notification is urgent/"assertive."